premshriv/JPMorganTest2/README.md

 # JPMorganTest

 # Example Assignment – Super Simple Stocks
-#Requirements
+ Requirements
-1. Provide working source code that will :-
+1. Provide working source code that will :
 	a.
 For a given stock,
 		i.
 Given a market price as input, calculate the dividend yield ii.
 Given a market price as input,  calculate the P/E Ratio